katszy/kripto/README.md

-Homework for Cryptography course - "custom bitcoin"
+Homework for cryptography course - implementation of ITKoin, a "custom bitcoin"